fangyunh/Advanced-Computer-Systems/Encoding_Dictionary/README.md

 vanilla_search.hh and .cc: Vanilla baseline we used to compare with Query

+The raw data "Column.txt" is not included in the folder.
+Install it to run the program correctly.

 ## How to Run the Test

 1. Makefile: use command "**make**" to generate executable file. "make clean" to clean compiled file.
 Run commands below: {} includes all options for query (SIMD) and vanilla search. -v for vanilla method, -q for query (SIMD), and no options for query (without SIMD)